Without a Trace: Premise

-Each episode followed the search for one individual under tight time constraints.
-The stories also focused on the personal lives of the team members and illustrated how their experiences gave them insight into cases.
-The team consisted of Jack Malone (Anthony LaPaglia), Samantha Spade (Poppy Montgomery), Vivian Johnson (Marianne Jean-Baptiste), Danny Taylor (Enrique Murciano), Martin Fitzgerald (Eric Close), and Elena Delgado (Roselyn Sánchez), the last of whom joined the cast in the fourth season.
+Each episode follows the search for one individual under tight time constraints.
+The stories also focus on the personal lives of the team members and illustrate how their experiences give them insight into cases.
+The team consists of Jack Malone (Anthony LaPaglia), Samantha Spade (Poppy Montgomery), Vivian Johnson (Marianne Jean-Baptiste), Danny Taylor (Enrique Murciano), Martin Fitzgerald (Eric Close), and Elena Delgado (Roselyn Sánchez), the last of whom joins the cast in the fourth season.

 The real FBI does investigate missing persons; specifically, they have the authority to help in any "mysterious" disappearances of children abducted by nonfamily members.
 The groups that investigate these crimes are called Child Abduction Rapid Deployment teams.
 They get involved in other missing persons cases as needed but do not have a dedicated unit.
-One element that set the series apart from other TV police dramas was the display of information about real-life missing persons at the end of most episodes.
+One element that sets the series apart from other TV police dramas is the display of information about real-life missing persons at the end of most episodes.
 This resulted in a kidnapped brother and sister being found on July 25, 2005.
 At least five people have been found as a result of those announcements.
-Occasionally, such information was replaced with other public-service announcements, such as an episode about an attempted suicide that presented information on a suicide help line.
+Occasionally, such information is replaced with other public-service announcements, such as an episode about an attempted suicide that presents information on a suicide help line.
 Showings outside the United States tend to omit missing persons information; however, Australia's Nine Network usually showed Australian cases, and in Hong Kong, the TVB Pearl showed information about local missing persons during the first two seasons.
-Without a Trace took place within Jerry Bruckheimer's CSI: Crime Scene Investigation universe.
-A crossover episode in 2007 featured characters Gil Grissom (William Petersen) from CSI and Jack Malone from Without a Trace working together to solve the same case.
+Without a Trace takes place within Jerry Bruckheimer's CSI: Crime Scene Investigation universe.
+A crossover episode in 2007 features characters Gil Grissom (William Petersen) from CSI and Jack Malone from Without a Trace working together to solve the same case.